 PA CareerLink® Operator.
-In compliance with the WIOA and related federal and state regulations, the Board completed its competitive procurement process to secure its One-Stop Operator.
-As of July 2022, the One Stop Operator is Equus Workforce Solutions.
+In compliance with the WIOA and related federal and state regulations, the Board completed its competitive procurement process to secure its One-Stop Operator Consortium consisting of Lancaster-Lebanon Intermediate Unit 13, Lancaster County Career and Technology Center, and EDSI.

-The Site Administrator who is employed by the One Stop Operator, manages the day-to-day operations in the PA CareerLink® Lancaster County, with assistance from managers of partner agencies, including BWPO and Title I.
+The Site Administrator manages the day-to-day operations in the PA CareerLink® Lancaster County, with assistance from managers of partner agencies, including BWPO and Title I.